aldolat/posts-in-sidebar/README.md

 This plugin uses the following Javascript code, released under the terms of the GNU GPLv2 or later:

 * a modified version of @kometschuh's code for "Category Posts Widget" plugin, used to open and close panels in the widget admin user interface;
-* a modified version of @themesfactory's code for Duplicate Widgets plugin, used to duplicate a widget.
+* a modified version of @themesfactory's code for "Duplicate Widgets" plugin, used to duplicate a widget.

 Thanks to these developers for their work and for using the GNU General Public License.